swdk/ContractPDFGenerator/README.md

 http://localhost:8000/form
-The data in form will be passed to PDFController for generating pdf The will be in folder storage/app
+The data in form will be passed to PDFController for generating pdf The form will be in folder storage/app